ponty/sphinxcontrib-eagle/docs/index.rst

 .. default-domain:: rst
 .. highlight:: rest

-This Sphinx_ 1.0 extension executes programs during the build step and includes their screenshot into the documentation.
+This Sphinx_ 1.0 extension includes image or partlist of eagle_ schematic or board.

 Table of Contents